Skip to Content

 As the areawide water quality planning agency, the Commission has the ongoing responsibility to work with Region’s local governments and sewerage agencies and the Wisconsin Department of Natural Resources (WDNR) in fulfilling these planning requirements.
 In Wisconsin, State-level oversight of sanitary sewerage and water supply services is provided by the WDNR.

-Regional Water Management Quality Plan
+Regional Water Quality Management Plan

-The Regional Water Management Quality Plan provided initial sanitary sewer service area planning recommendations and guidelines that have been updated by other regional plans, most notably by VISION 2050.
+The Regional Water Quality Management Plan provided initial sanitary sewer service area planning recommendations and guidelines that have been updated by other regional plans, most notably by VISION 2050.

 Person holding water quality monitoring device

-Two important elements of the Regional Water Management Quality Plan relate to:
+Two important elements of the Regional Water Quality Management Plan relate to:

 • Recommendations for wastewater treatment plants and their associated wastewater conveyance systems